Swaptrade/swaptrade.github.io/README.md

 ## API's
 ### getCurrencies
-The result is a list of all the Cryptocurrencies available on the Cryptiswap exchange
+The result is a list of all the Cryptocurrencies available on the Quantex exchange
 ```bash
 https://admin.cryptiswap.org/api/v1/get-currencies
 ```